Electric (The Cult album): Track listing

-"Manor Sessions"/Peace track listing
+The Manor Sessions EP / Peace track listing

-Electric arose from the sessions for the unreleased Peace album.
-Electric featured several rerecorded songs from the Peace sessions.
+Electric arose from the sessions for the unreleased Peace album and featured several rerecorded songs from the Peace sessions.
 Tracks 2, 5, 6 and 10 below first appeared on The Manor Sessions EP in 1988.
 Tracks 7, 8, 9 and 11 were issued as B-sides to singles from Electric in 1987.
 The full Peace album was not released in its entirety until 2000, when it was included as Disc 3 of the Rare Cult boxed set.
 In 2013, the Peace album was released as part of a two-disc set alongside Electric, under the title Electric Peace.